Catalyst RPG

 Scars over Scores.
 Character growth in Catalyst does not follow a ladder, it traces a spiral.
 You do not get stronger by stacking numbers.
 You change by enduring, sacrificing, and adapting.
 Your character arc is mechanical.
 Your wounds shape what comes next.

 The World Pushes Back.
 Catalyst is not a power fantasy.
 It is a friction fantasy.
 The world is volatile, weird, wounded, and it remembers.
 Scenes shift.
-Plots e.
+Plots change.
 Enemies adapt.
 Consequences ripple.
 It is not just about what you can do, but what the world refuses to let go of.

 Shared Canvas, Sharp Lines.
 The GM is not an author, and the players are not just actors.
 You are all etching the story into the same page.
 Catalyst’s structure is meant to create depth through layered meaning.
 Foundations, character traits and foundations all combine to foster creative action, while the GM sets difficulty thresholds, drawing the line of reality and possibility.